Selen101001101/StickerSmash/README.md

+# TUTORIAL :

-# TUTORIAL : CREATE AN APP WITH EXPO AND REACT NATIVE
+# Chap 1 .
+CREATE AN APP WITH EXPO AND REACT NATIVE

 ## Initialize a new Expo app